Get to know Executive Director Bound, Valerie Navy-Daniels!

 Over my 20+ year career in development, I have been fortunate to work for leading human service providers, including the Foundation Fighting Blindness, the American Red Cross, and the Boston Medical Center.
 I led successful efforts to secure more than $140 million in funding helping these special organizations to expand and sustain their critical work to better the lives of people worldwide.
 How fortunate I’ve been to work with like-minded Boards, staff members, and incredible volunteers to enhance our community’s quality of life.

-Become familiar with Nonprofit HR’s Executive Search practice area.
-See this quick video with practice leader, Myra Mathis.
+Become familiar with Nonprofit HR’s Executive Search practice area in this video.

 Navy-Daniels’ Profile continued